WAP Help and User Guide Requisitions Module

-Enable Receive All button on Goods Received: if enabled, a Receive All option on the goods received process will automatically populate the Qty to be Received from the Outstanding Qty values.
+Enable Receive All button on Goods Received: if enabled, a Receive All option on the goods received process will automatically populate the quantity to be received from the outstanding quantity values.

-Goods Received Reference Source: the reference recorded in Sage can either be the Goods Received Supplier Document Number (Reference), the WAP User Name or a combination of both.
+Goods Received Reference Source: the reference recorded in Sage can either be the Goods Received Supplier Document Number (Reference), the WAP Username or both.

 12.4.
 General - Order Templates

-Override Warehouse based on User: The Warehouse selected on templates can be defaulted to that set per User (User Setup – Warehouses)
+Override Warehouses bases on User: the warehouse selected on templates can be defaulted to that set per User (User Setup – Warehouses).

-Enable User Order Template Allocation: if enabled, multiple templates can be created and User allocated access to them as required.
+Enable User Order Template Allocation: if enabled, multiple templates can be created and users allocated access to them as required.

 12.6.
 Analysis Codes

-The codes can be marked as Mandatory and if you need them to appear in the Existing and Approve Requisitions grids in WAP, check the ‘Include in Grids’ Option.
-If the code labelling needs to be changed ie to make more end user friendly, tick the custom box and enter the narrative as required.
+The codes can be marked as Mandatory and if they need to appear on the Existing Requisitions or Approve Requisitions grids in WAP, check the ‘Include in Grids’ option.
+If the code labelling needs to be changed to make it more user friendly, tick the custom label box and enter the new narrative as required.

 It is also possible to populate the Sage POP Analysis Codes with particular WAP fields.
 Check which is the next free analysis code in Sage POP and then within WAP select from the drop down list available.
-In the example below POP Analysis Code 3 will be populated with the Costing Header Code.
+In the example below, the POP Analysis Code 4 will be populated with the Requisitioner Name.